fdschmidt93/trident/docs/source/readme.rst

 DataModule
 ----------

-The :obj:`src.datamodule.base.BaseDataModule` is initalized as follows.
+The :obj:`src.datamodules.base.BaseDataModule` is initalized as follows.

 .. code-block:: python